 Window casings should always be installed before siding.
 This way the siding butts up against the window casing.

 Never should the window casing be installed over the siding like many contractors do today with Hardiboard.
+The reason they do it this wrong way is because they were trained installing vinyl siding.

 The top portion, also referred to as a window header or head casing, will always include a drip cap.